 We feature a broad, ever expanding range of Indigenous workplace supply products in a wide range of categories including office stationery, copy paper and kitchen supplies.

 Not only do we offer our own private label Muru range, we also provide products from other Indigenous suppliers such as Yaru Water, Corporate Connect AB and Waddi Springs.
-Aside from opportunities within our supply chain, Muru has engaged Marcus Lee Designs to curate the artwork used on our products, website and marketing materials, legal services of Terri Janke & Co, and is always on the look out for other Indigenous organisations to support and engage with.
+Aside from opportunities within our supply chain, Muru has engaged Marcus Lee Designs to curate the artwork used on our products, website and marketing materials, legal services of Terri Janke & Co, marketing services of Claystone Marketing, and is always on the look out for other Indigenous organisations to support and engage with.

 Indigenous businesses reinvest revenue in their communities.
 For every $1 dollar of revenue, Indigenous businesses create $4.41 of economic and social value (Source: The Sleeping Giant Report conducted by Supply Nation 2015).

 MOS is proud to be certified with Supply Nation, an organisation which connects corporate and Government bodies with Indigenous suppliers.

 MOS has been certified since 2014, and majority shareholder Muru Group since 2012.
 MOS is actively engaged in the space, attending all events and conferences, as well as advocating on behalf of Supply Nation and for the Indigenous business sector.